-The Explosive Detection Dog Show in Siem Reap is an exclusive experience brought to you by Norwegian People’s Aid – also known as NPA.
+NPA Explosive Detection Dogs in Siem Reap is an exclusive experience brought to you by Norwegian People’s Aid.
 We are a global non-profit organization committed to ridding the world of landmines and other unexploded bombs that litter the land after the end of a conflict.

 If you are a canine lover or want to learn more about how we train our dogs to do life saving work out in the field, then this is for you.
-Its a great show for the whole family where you will be able to witness first hand the Belgian Malinois in action as they complete a series of training demonstrations and obstacles.
-Get to meet these intelligent dogs and their handlers, learn and support the work of Norwegian People’s Aid in Cambodia.
+Its a great activity for the whole family where you will be able to witness first hand the Belgian Malinois in action as they complete a series of training demonstrations and obstacles.
+You are able to meet these intelligent dogs and their handlers, learn and support the work of Norwegian People’s Aid in Cambodia.

 Why do we use dogs in this work?